textcreationpartnership/A03233/README.md

 ##Content Summary##

 #####Front#####

-Londini status pacatus: or, Londons peaceable estate Exprest in sundry triumphs, pageants, and shewe
+1. To the Right Honorable Henry Garway, Lord Maior of this Famous Metropolis; London.

 #####Body#####

+1. Londini Status Pacatus: or Londons Peaceable Estate.

+    _ The first Shew by water.
 Nilus.NIlus an ancient River, knowne to excellAmongst those foure, (which before Adam fellWatred the
+    _ The second Shew, but the first by Land

-1. His speech as followeth.
+      * His speech as followeth.

+    _ The third show
+Orpheus.I Nquire from all antiquity, 'tis saidThat when Apolloes Son, (I Orpheus) plaidVpon my Harpe
+    _ The fourth Show
-Orpheus.I Nquire from all antiquity, 'tis saidThat when Apolloes Son, (I Orpheus) plaidVpon my HarpeMedea.THus doth the daughter of the Colchian King,Her Husband Jason home in Triumph bring,After his
+Medea.THus doth the daughter of the Colchian King,Her Husband Jason home in Triumph bring,After his
+    _ The fifth Show.

-1. The last Speech.
+      * The last Speech.

 **Types of content**